 Sit or lie down when possible.
 Put a pillow under your heel to raise your foot above the level of your heart.

 Wrap an ice pack or bag of frozen peas in a thin cloth.
 Place it over your bandaged foot for no longer than 20 minutes.
 Do this three times a day.

-You can drive again in seven days or as instructed by your doctor.
+You can drive again in seven days or as instructed by your healthcare provider.

 Use crutches or a cane as directed.

-Follow your doctor’s instructions about putting weight on your foot.
+Follow your healthcare provider’s instructions about putting weight on your foot.

 Do not shower for 48 hours.